-[ ] Submit the application and/or paperwork required for your study abroad.
-All study abroad requires paperwork beyond the application you submit to Beloit College.
-Pay close attention to deadlines and apply as early as possible, especially if you are approved for an ISEP or provider program.
+[ ] Complete the application for admission and/or paperwork required for your study abroad option.
+All study abroad requires paperwork beyond the application for approval that you submitted to Beloit College.
+Check the application deadline as early as possible.
+Where to get help:

-[ ] Pre-register at Beloit College for 3 units for your semester abroad (use the SAB code for your program).
+[ ] Pre-register at Beloit College for 3 units for your semester abroad during registration week (use the SAB code for your program).